null

 tip.pngA hemp bag is the best performer for hiking.
 Outdoor Herbivore's hemp bag is made of tightly woven hemp, allowing the smallest seeds to be sprouted.

 Why Hemp?
-Hemp fabric is naturally anti-bacterial and anti-fungal and can withstand harsh conditions for long periods of time.
-Hemp is one of the most sustainable plants on earth because it can grow rapidly with little water and requires no pesticides or herbicides.
-The plant is naturally insect resistant and can be planted densely in low light conditions.
+Hemp fabric is naturally anti-bacterial and anti-fungal and can withstand harsh conditions for long periods.
+Hemp is one of the most sustainable plants because it can grow rapidly with little water and requires no pesticides or herbicides.
+The plant is naturally insect-resistant and can be planted densely in low-light conditions.
 So, you can feel good while admiring our beautiful earth, knowing you supported this fantastic plant.

 2. Obtain Sprouting Seeds